 This is my invitation to you – to live this longing!

 By fluid embodiment I mean an embodied mode of self-inquiry - a moving Living Inquiry - that supports our ability to live and breathe a felt trust in a deeper Intelligence embedded in every aspect of life.

-Drawing on recent changes in our perception in how human bodies move and thrive, influenced by recent discoveries in human anatomy, especially the science on fascia – part of the connective tissue – as well as studies and inspiration from development movement, mind-body centring, continuum, fascial flow, open flow yoga, as well as breath and meditation, we open to the natural intelligence of the human body.
+Drawing on recent changes in our perception in how human bodies move and thrive, influenced by recent discoveries in human anatomy, especially the science on fascia – part of the connective tissue – as well as studies and inspiration from Development Movement, Mind-Body Centering, Continuum, Fascial Flow, Open Flow Yoga, as well as Breath and Meditation, we open to the natural intelligence of the human body.
 We reconnect to our vital life energy, our most natural way of being – and our birthright – which can bring us back to our own re-generating ability and creative power.

 When opening to the natural intelligence and to the constant micro-movements inside the body, we can sense an innate connection to the rhythms of the natural world that we all inhabit.

 Childhood developmental movements like yielding, push to rise, crawling, rolling and spiralling contain deep healing and integrating potential for our bodies when invited into an open space in which we can more deeply investigate and meet what moves inside of us.